Jūrō Kara: Influences

 One of the first companies that headed into the post-shingeki style of theatre was the Youth Art Theatre (Seinen Geikutsu Gekijō), established in 1959 by actors trained in Mingei's training program who were provided no spot in the shingeki troupe upon finishing their training.
 This group was also driven by the intensity and passion arising from their experiences participating in the massive Anpo Protests against the U.S.-Japan Security Treaty in 1959 and 1960.
 Yoshiyuki Fukuda, a committed socialist, joined Seinen as the resident playwright, best known for his work Find Hakamadare!
 (Hakamadare wa doko da, 1964), in which peasants look for a legendary hero to lead them.
 When he is exposed to being a self-serving opportunist and tells them a secret police is needed for his rule, they kill him and set up their own government.
 Fukuda had influenced Kara, as well as Minoru Betsuyaku and Satoh Makoto, all influential angura playwrights who worked with Seinen.

 Large figures like Yamazaki Tetsu, born in 1947, rose from the 1960s and lifted theatre into a new direction.
 Kara took him in as an assistant director after Yamazaki had dropped out of Hiroshima University in 1970.

-Noda Hideki, born in 1955, who was also influenced by Kara Jūrō, was the founder of the Dream Wanderers (Yume no Yūminsha) in 1976 at the University of Tokyo.
+Hideki Noda, born in 1955, who was also influenced by Kara Jūrō, was the founder of the Dream Wanderers (Yume no Yūminsha) in 1976 at the University of Tokyo.